brijeshb42/nought/README.md

    });
    ```

-   One thing to note is that the 2nd argument does not need to be static.
+   One thing to note is that the 2nd argument has to be fully static.
 It can use local variables for any of the values.

 4. There's an issue with `layer`/`globalLayer` where if you don't use those layers in a `style()` call, they won't be part of the generated CSS file.